giancosta86/Elysium/README.md

 *Exploring French language and culture*

-**Elysium** is a vast open source project dedicated to studying French language and culture; it consists of several subprojects:
+**Elysium** is a vast open source project dedicated to studying the French language and culture; it consists of several subprojects:

 * [Rayon](https://github.com/giancosta86/Rayon) - a modern Java 8 library to parse the GLAWI lexicon